 Divorce Fact Sheet

-Sarah Speed is a family law specialist.
-She sets out below a brief outline of the current divorce process.
+Tony Roe is a family law specialist.
+He sets out below a brief outline of the current divorce process.
 It is intended as a guide only and each case is ultimately different.

 Divorce – the legal process

 An application for divorce cannot be made until you have been married for at least one year.

 The person who starts the divorce is called the Petitioner and his/her spouse is called 'the Respondent'.
 It will make no difference to any financial settlement whether you are the Petitioner or the Respondent.
 Nor will how you have behaved make any difference to financial outcomes.

 There is only one ground for divorce in this jurisdiction and that is the irretrievable breakdown of the marriage.

 This breakdown must be proved to the court by citing one of five “facts”.
 Those facts are:-

 - That the Respondent has committed *adultery and the Petitioner finds it intolerable to live with the Respondent.
 It is not necessary or advisable to name the third party.

 - That the Respondent has *behaved in such a way that the Petitioner cannot reasonably be expected to live with the Respondent.